Generalised Bayesian Inference for Discrete Intractable Likelihood: Experimental Assessment

 Let $G$ be an undirected graph on a $d$-dimensional vertex set and let $\mathcal{N}_i$ denote the neighbours of node $i$, with self-edges excluded.
 An Ising model describes a discrete process that assigns each vertex of $G$ either the value $0$ or $1$, and thus the data domain is $\X = \{ 0, 1 \}^d$.
 The probability mass function has the exponential family form

 where $\theta$ is a temperature parameter, controlling the propensity for neighbouring vertices to share a common value.
 Here we consider the ferromagnetic Ising model, which has $\theta \in (0, \infty)$.
 To conduct a simulation study we consider the case where $G$ is a $m \times m$ grid.
-Simulating from Ising models is challenging due to the high-dimensional discrete domain, so here we restrict attention to $m \in \{5,\dots,10\}$ to ensure that data were accurately simulated\footnote{The value of $m$ used in these experiments was not constrained by the computational demand of DFD-Bayes, which scales as $O(m^2)$.}.
+Simulating from Ising models is challenging due to the high-dimensional discrete domain, so here we restrict attention to $m \in \{5,\dots,10\}$ to ensure that data were accurately simulated.
 A total of $n = 1,000$ data points were generated from an Ising model with $\theta = 5$, using an extended run of a Metropolis–-Hastings algorithm, the details of which are contained in \Cref{subsubsec: Ising data}.
 A chi-squared prior with degree of freedom $3$ was used.
 Three inference methods were compared: the KSD-Bayes method of \citet{Matsubara2021}, the proposed DFD-Bayes method, and standard Bayesian inference based on a the pseudo-likelihood

 where $p_\theta(x_i | \{x_j : j \in \mathcal{N}_i\})$ is a restriction of the original model \eqref{eq:ising_model} to the $i$-th coordinate $x_i$ under the condition $\{x_j : j \in \mathcal{N}_i\}$ that results in a Bernoulli distribution of $x_i$ for each $i = 1, \cdots, d$ \citep{Besag1974}.
 The latter Pseudo-Bayes approach can be viewed as a special case of generalised Bayes inference, since it replaces the original likelihood loss of the model \eqref{eq:ising_model} with the pseudo-likelihood loss, and therefore we also applied the proposed calibration procedure to this method.
 The settings of KSD-Bayes are described in \Cref{subsec: Ising KSD}.
 A Metropolis--Hastings algorithm was also used to sample from all generalised posteriors, the details for which are contained in \Cref{subsec: Ising extra MCMC}.